PRA Academies

 The PRA Pony Racing Academy Scheme is for riders aged 11 - 16 who do not have a pony and are unable to participate in pony racing due to financial or circumstantial reasons.

 The PRA Pony Racing Academy Scheme courses are funded by The Racing Foundation and the Horserace Betting Levy Board and delivered at riding centres across the country.
-The courses are:

-The PRA Academy course consists of 12 sessions that take place over a time range of 3 months to 12 months with the aim of riding in a pony race.
+The PRA Academy Scheme course consists of 12 sessions that take place over a time range of 3 months to 12 months with the aim of riding in a pony race.
 The mounted and unmounted coaching sessions, pony hire and costs of the race day are funded.
 Riders to have been riding regularly (preferably weekly) at a riding school for at least 18 months.

 For all courses, the rider provides their own riding PPE including a skull cap and body protector to current standards and riding boots with a smooth sole and small heel.

-You need to:
+Applicants need to:

 • Be aged between 11 and 16 years old